sjsdfg/CS-Notes-PDF/convert/Leetcode-Database 题解.md

     State
 FROM
     Person P
-    LEFT JOIN Address AS A ON P.PersonId = A.PersonId;
+    LEFT JOIN Address A
+    ON P.PersonId = A.PersonId;
 ```

 # 181. Employees Earning More Than Their Managers